Topical Authority Is Not a Score! Why the SEO Industry's Favourite Metric Doesn't Exist

 Why do so many SEO teams talk about authority scores?

 Authority scores are popular because they turn a complex, messy idea into a simple number that is easy to report, compare, and track over time.
-They are useful for internal communication and prioritization, even if they are not exact reflections of how search engines work.
-The risk is that teams can start optimizing for the score itself instead of the content quality and relevance that actually drive performance.
+They are useful for internal communication and prioritisation, even if they are not exact reflections of how search engines work.
+The risk is that teams can start optimising for the score itself instead of the content quality and relevance that actually drive performance.

 What is the difference between topical authority and domain authority?